ValentinoUberti/correlating-k8s-services-ovnk-ovs/README.md

 Command-line tools: kubectl (or oc), ovn-nbctl, ovn-sbctl, ovs-ofctl.

 * ovn-nbctl and ovn-sbctl are found in one of the “ovnkube-node-xxxxx” pods in the openshift-ovn-kubernetes project
-* ovs-ofctl is present on every OpenShift nodes
+* ovs-ofctl is present on every OpenShift node

-Create the “bookinfo” project
+Create the “bookinfo” project.

 ```c
 oc new-project bookinfo